Tzowbiie/CarND-Path-Planning-Project/README.md

 The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.

-## Basic Build Instructions

-1. Clone this repo.
-2. Make a build directory: `mkdir build && cd build`
-3. Compile: `cmake .. && make`
-4. Run it: `./path_planning`.

-Here is the data provided from the Simulator to the C++ Program

 #### Main car's localization Data (No Noise)

 ["x"] The car's x position in map coordinates